Good afternoon :)

 2. Search for NBFC Stocks: Go to Tickertape Stock Screener and select “NBFC Stocks” that aligns with your investment thesis.

 3. Use Filters: You can apply over 200 filters to get stocks sorted based on criteria like market cap, P/E ratio, or dividend yield.
 You can create your own custom filter, in case your preferred parameters are not available.
-This can help you narrow down the top NBFC stocks in India.
+This can help you narrow down the top NBFC or finance stocks in India.

 4. Analyse Stock Data: Tickertape provides comprehensive data on each stock, including financials, performance metrics, future projections, red flags, and more.
 You can review this data to assess each company’s health and potential in depth.